 A fee free mortgage is exactly what it says – a mortgage without a mortgage broker fee.
 There can be many fees which could be involved when you mortgage or remortgage, however one fee that we don’t charge is a ‘mortgage broker fee’.
 Fees Free Mortgages just get paid by the bank – simple!

 No, not all mortgage advisors charge a fee!
 Some brokers will charge upfront fees, completion fees or percentage fees.
 Fees Free Mortgages are completely fees free as we get paid by the banks that we recommend.

 A mortgage product fee is often known as an arrangement fee.
 Banks usually offer lower rates but with a fee which can either paid upon application or added to the loan on completion.
 We’ll calculate whether it’s worth paying the arrangement fee for you!

 If your preferences are that you would prefer an option where you can avoid the early repayment charges, we can base our research on this preference.
 A small number of lenders offer fixed or tracker rates where the entire loan can be repaid, in full, without penalty.

 A mortgage advisor who is ‘whole of market’ is a mortgage broker who has access to the entire mortgage market.
 Some advisors are ‘tied’ and only have access to a certain panel of lenders.

 Our ‘whole of market’ independent mortgage brokers in Essex & Suffolk give a personal touch of humility behind our mortgage support and the fee-free mortgage advice given, ensuring every interaction with us is a positive experience.

 Request Free Mortgage Advice

-Looking for mortgage help?
+Looking for free mortgage help?
 Get in touch with Fees Free Mortgages today.
-The top mortgage broker Essex & Suffolk.
+The top mortgage broker in Essex & Suffolk.